theyh4t3-ashlxy/ashinstall/README.md

 ---

-## ❓ FAQ
+## ❓ faq

-**Keyring is out of date?**
+**keyring is out of date?**
-If you encounter signature errors, update the keyring first:
+if you encounter signature errors, update the keyring first:
 `pacman -Sy archlinux-keyring`

-**How do I dual boot with Windows?**
+**how do i dual boot with windows?**

-1. Create unallocated space in Windows.
+1. create unallocated space in windows.
-2. In `archinstall`, choose **Manual Partitioning**.
+2. in `archinstall`, choose **manual partitioning**.
-3. Create a new partition in the free space for `/`.
+3. create a new partition in the free space for `/`.
-4. Assign the existing Windows **EFI partition** (ESP) to `/boot`.
+4. assign the existing windows **efi partition** (esp) to `/boot`.

 ---

-## 🤝 Contributing
+## 🤝 contributing

-Contributions are welcome!
-Please read our [CONTRIBUTING.md](https://github.com/archlinux/archinstall/blob/master/CONTRIBUTING.md) to get started with bug reports, feature requests, or translations.
+contributions are welcome! please read our [contributing.md](https://github.com/archlinux/archinstall/blob/master/CONTRIBUTING.md) to get started with bug reports, feature requests, or translations.

-**Would you like me to refine the "Advanced" command section into a more detailed table of CLI flags?**